awsdocs/aws-cost-management-user-guide/doc_source/index.md

-# AWS Billing and Cost Management User Guide
+# AWS Billing User Guide

 -----
 *****Copyright &copy; Amazon Web Services, Inc. and/or its affiliates.
 All rights reserved.*****